zachj1582/unit-testing-afternoon-new/README.md

   expect(wordCount(posts)).toBe(233);
 });
 ```

-Let's lastly write a few tests for `attachUserName`.
+Next, let's write a few tests for `attachUserName`.
 The first should check to make sure that passing in users and posts will attach a `displayName` property to every post.
 Let's save the result of invoking `attachUserName` to a variable called `newPosts`.
 Then we can assert that the first item in the new array has a property called `displayName`.

 ```js
 it('attachUserName should correctly attach a users full name to a post', () => {